MicrosoftDocs/cloud-adoption-framework/docs/secure/security-top-10.md

 For more information, see the Azure Security Benchmark [gs-2: define security posture management strategy](/security/benchmark/azure/security-controls-v2-governance-strategy#gs-2-define-security-posture-management-strategy).

-## 6. Technology: Require passwordless or multi-factor authentication
+## 6. Technology: Require passwordless or multifactor authentication

 Are you willing to bet the security of your enterprise that professional attackers can't guess or steal your administrator's password?